jpetazzo/intro-to-docker/slides/Container_Networking_Basics/Body.md

 Note: the convention is `port-on-host:port-on-container`.

-<!SLIDE>
+---
-# Plumbing containers into your infrastructure
+## Plumbing containers into your infrastructure

 There are many ways to integrate containers in your network.